JackNUMBER/tesla-store-scraper/README.md

 ## Analysis data

 The best part. ✨
 Datas will be compared with existing OpenStreetMap data (see [OSM extract](#osm-extract)).
-The script will separate stores already in OSM from those that are not (WIP).
+The script will separate stores already in OSM from those that are not.

 ```
 npm run analyse